fengjixuchui/AYYWARE-CSGO-2021/README.md

 autowall can work fine, but only in bot mode

 2021.5.27

 perfect fix autowall (thanks for Osiris due to some vtable index and some structures)

+Tips:Only use on Steam, Dont use on 5E, B5, 完美 etc. battle platform. play with hacks, pls.

 Give me a Star